1. ANO Country assistance:

 For many employers, the pandemic and the increasing displacement of workers following events in Ukraine, Russia and Afghanistan has led to a greater diversity in types of workers and their physical location.
 For non-profit organizations, it can be difficult to navigate and comply with the legal framework as it applies to each of these types of workers and the different jurisdictions they work in.

 PILnet is working on a project that aims to strengthen the resilience and autonomy of non-profit organizations by providing an easily accessible and user-friendly guide on employment laws in numerous jurisdictions worldwide.
-Currently, PILnet is finishing work on developing a questionnaire for the research and looking for pro bono lawyers to research the employment labor laws in their respective jurisdictions.
+Currently, PILnet together with its partners have completed work on developing a questionnaire for the research and looking for pro bono lawyers to research the employment labor laws in their respective jurisdictions.

-International public interest law organization seeks legal research on all aspects of non-profit registration and operation in various jurisdictions
+The Global Nonprofits Guide 2.0 seeks pro bono assistance with the legal research on all aspects of non-profit registration and operation in various jurisdictions

 NGO: PILnet